What Security Clearance Does Congress Have?

 What Security Clearance Does Members of Congress Have?

-If you’ve pictured lawmakers sitting in stuffy rooms thumbing through files stamped “Top Secret” that is actually not too far off.
+If you’ve pictured lawmakers sitting in stuffy rooms thumbing through files stamped “Top Secret” that is actually not too far off from reality.
+They will do this depending on the committee.

 Members of Congress do not hold any security clearance at all.
-By virtue of them being elected members of the public, they do not need to undergo the same security clearance process.
+By virtue of them being elected members of the public, they do not need to undergo the same security clearance process as the military or intelligence agencies.

-Congressional members do not fill out that mountain of paperwork or have agents digging into their past, such as college partying days.
+Congressional members do not fill out that mountain of paperwork, formlery known as an SF-86, and have FBI or OPM agents digging into their past.

-Voters handed the responsibility to Senators and Representatives to decided matters in interest of the state or district.
-So it is assumed they are trustworthy.
+Voters handed the responsibility to Senators and Representatives to decided matters in national security for the US public.
+So it is assumed, they are trustworthy by nature of holding office.

 Committees Matter